mjs2430/design/content/email/molecules/basic-molecule.md

 ---
-title: "Basic Module"
+title: "Basic Molecule"
 description: "large icon, subheading, body copy and button"
 menu: "molecules"
 ---

-This molecule is used frequently in the email Welcome Series.
+This molecule is used frequently in the email Welcome Series and serves as a good starting point for many other use cases.

 ### Example

 <div class="example">
-	<basic-module></basic-module>
+	<basic-molecule></basic-molecule>
 </div>

 ### HTML